 Find the full printable recipe with specific measurements below.

-• Bacon: Use bacon that is cooked crispy, cooled and then crumbled.
+- Bacon: I love to use my oven baked bacon.
+It turns out crispy and crumbles easily.
 If you would like your broccoli salad healthier, use turkey bacon or omit.

-• Dried cranberries: The sweet and tangy berry adds the perfect balance but you can use raisins if you would like.
+- Dried cranberries: The sweet and tangy dried cranberries adds the perfect balance but you can use raisins if you would like.

 Broccoli Salad Dressing